syndiate/GDLevelDownloader/README.md

                                download to.
 Specify a non-zero integer (1+) to download all comments until that page number, or 0 to download all pages.
+      -cr, --comment-rate-limit=<customCommentRateLim>
+                             Set a custom rate limit wait time for downloading multiple comment pages of a level in a single operation (default is 1 seconds).
   -d, --level                Download the level itself.
   -h, --help                 Show this help message and exit.
   -l, --leaderboards         Download the level's regular leaderboards.